 How to get rid of the pesky weeds growing in our rocks and patio is a question the plagues me every summer.
 But I think I’ve finally got an answer.
 Use Weed-Be-Gone, a safe & easy homemade weedkiller!

 Weed-Be-Gone is a combination of three common household products that are considered safe and that can quickly be mixed to produce a weedkiller.
-The mixture can be sprayed on pesky weeks in the morning and by evening they should be gone.
+The mixture can be sprayed on pesky weeds in the morning and by evening they should be gone.
+Warning: This mixture will kill whatever greenery you spray it on, so only use it on weeds that you want to eliminate.
+Don’t use it on your lawn, ornamentals, etc.

 Weed-Be-Gone takes only three common household ingredients: distilled white vinegar, Dawn dishwashing liquid, and Epsom salts.